overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 )
 ```

-- But if all you need is a function from a Dependency, resist to inject the entire the entire object.
-Instead, Inject only the function that you need.
+But if all you need is a function from a Dependency, resist to inject the entire the entire object.
+Instead, inject only the function that you need.

 ```java
 @Autowired